sumurthy/md_apispec/README.md

 * Install Ruby v > 2.0.
 * Clone the repository.
-* Fill out the JSON template, examples (if required) in the correct locations.
+* Fill out the JSON source files, enums JSON file, and examples .md files (if required) in the correct locations.
+* Create directory/folder named `logs` at the same level as the repository.
+* Change directory to lib/ (inside repository folder)
 * Run the command `genMarkdown` at the command prompt (Windows OS) or `ruby markdownFromJSON.rb` (*nix).
+* Find the markdowns in markdowns/ folder.

 ## Version
 0.9